klartext/fntool/README.md

       -rn      renaming file
       -rnmode  rename-mode: p = prepend, i = insert before extension (default: prepend).
       -mv      move file into a directory
-      -help    Display this list of options
+      -gitcmd  no move/rename, instead print 'git mv' commands - dirs will still be created -help    Display this list of options
       --help   Display this list of options